StuartHarris/slides/rust_global_seattle_2023/slides.md

 ## It's too hard to "build quality in"

-- Historically, a lack of good _tooling_ has lead to a poor developer experience for multi-platform app development, resulting in applications that are _hard to test_ and maintain.
+- Historically, a lack of good _tooling_ has lead to a poor developer experience for multi-platform app development

-- Poor _architectures_ make it even harder
+- Bad _architectures_ make applications _hard to test_ and maintain

 ---